 Feline waistlines continue to expand, according to data collected by U.S. veterinary practices.
-In the October 2017 clinical survey fielded by the Association for Pet Obesity Prevention (APOP), 60 percent of cats were classified as overweight or obese by their veterinary healthcare professional.
-In 2007, the first year of the survey, 53 percent of cats were determined to be above ideal body weight and condition.
+In the 2021 clinical survey fielded by the Association for Pet Obesity Prevention (APOP), 45 percent of cats were considered overweight or obese by their owners.

 Many factors influence a cat’s ability to maintain a healthy weight.
 Since many of them are related to the cat’s environment — in other words, pet owner behavior and cat lifestyle — it’s important for cat owners to learn which factors cause cats to get fat.